 Jesus tied the second commandment, love our neighbor, to the first, love God.
 Classical and Christian schools resist the notion that academically rigorous schools need to be stiffly formal and unfriendly.
 Quite the opposite, in fact, classical and Christian schools tend to create communities of engaged students, fulfilled teachers, and parents who are excited to be a part of a community where their children are thriving.

 Classical and Christian schools understand their authority as delegated authority from the parents, so parental involvement and input is sought and treasured.
-The result is a community of teachers, students and parents that care a lot about each other.
+The result is a community of teachers, students, and parents who care a lot about each other.